Home > Equity Release > Using equity release to repay an interest only mortgage

-Using equity release to pay off an interest-only mortgage
+How to pay off your interest-only mortgage using equity release

-If you need to repay an interest-only mortgage you might consider equity release as an alternative to selling or downsizing.
+If you need to repay an interest-only mortgage, you could consider equity release as an alternative to selling or downsizing.

-Using equity release to pay off an interest-only mortgage
+Using equity release to pay off an interest-only mortgage: things to consider

 Always seek professional advice when considering equity release

-Equity release has a significant impact on your finances, which is why you need to talk to a qualified equity release adviser about your unique circumstances before proceeding.
+Equity release has a significant impact on your finances, which is why you need to talk to a qualified equity release adviser about your unique circumstances before going ahead.
+In fact, you have to apply for equity release through an adviser.

 Here, at OneFamily Advice, we have a team of dedicated advisers, who: